seonglae/ReSRer/README.md

 # Contribution
-As I mentioned, our work is focused on exploring how an effective abstractive summarizer could be helpful for QA.
-We planned to experiment with this summarizing approach.
-However, at the same time, research groups such as SuRe and LLMLingua made significant advancements in this area, leading us to discontinue our research.
+As I mentioned earlier, our research was aimed at exploring the potential benefits of an effective abstractive summarizer for QA tasks.
+Initially, we planned to test this approach.
+However, given the significant advancements made by SuRe and LLMLingua in this domain, we decided to halt our research.

+Although our improvements of 4% (which translates to nearly 20% from the original score) may not seem impressive, we demonstrate that a single summarizer module can effectively handle simple tasks such as single-hop question answering, in contrast to more complex multi-step approaches.
+However, we were unable to confirm whether this single-step context pruning is effective for more intricate tasks like reasoning and code generation.
+Therefore, there may be room for further contributions in this area in the future.

 # Get Started